firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-29-how-to-haunt-your-local-forest.md

 She’s heavy, and you’re not sure you’ll be strong enough.
 You remember how heavy Archie was, all thirty pounds of him, as you jogged him back to your car.
 How you sobbed harder each time you had to stop, catch your breath, and shift his body, slippery with blood, in your arms.
 But the calf seems to get lighter as you go, as though her mass is sloughing off into the dead leaves and humus of the forest floor.
 You make it to the site of an old homestead, an open spot where grass and daffodils mingle.
 Drag her around the area, flattening the grass in a wide circle before depositing her in the center.
 In the sunlight, her hide gleams chestnut.
 It looks like Archie’s.
 Her head lolls, her tongue black and protruding, but you arrange her delicate fetlocks as though she’s primly crossing her ankles, then step back to view your work.

 That’s when you catch sight of it.
 The hunter’s lean-to, perched on a rise in the woods.
 It’s just three timber walls and a metal roof.
 You go check it out, find fresh boot prints outside.
-Inside there’s a stool, a battery-powered lamp, and a couple of knives on the walls.
+Inside, there’s a stool, a battery-powered lamp, and a couple of knives on the walls.
 The floor is littered with empty shells.
 It smells like mildew and stale whiskey.

 Before you leave, you check on the calf one more time.
 There’s a ring of mushrooms circling her body.
 They stand a couple of inches high and most appear to bend slightly inwards, as though bowing their cream-colored caps toward the dead cow at the center.
 You wonder how you hadn’t noticed them before.